 Image courtesy of Wikimedia Commons.

-In popular culture we commonly see the idea that stress makes one age faster; a Google image search of “stress and aging” returns to you pictures of presidents from when they first started their term to a couple years later with the difference being a head full of gray hair.
+In popular culture, we commonly believe that stress makes one age faster.
+A simple Google image search of “stress and aging” returns pictures of presidents from when they first started their term to a couple of years later, with the difference being a head full of gray hair.

-This idea has been proven by previous research to be true in patients with high stress, including those with PTSD, trauma histories, or other mental illnesses.
-Now, researchers from Yale’s psychiatry department, including Zachary Harvanek, have shown that stress makes even healthy populations age faster.
-Using GrimAge – an epigenetic clock that correlates with chronological age, disease, and mortality – the researchers found that stress might contribute to accelerated aging even before contributions from chronic illnesses.
-Participants in the study were majority white and between 18-50 years old.
+Previous research has proven this idea to be true in patients with high stress, including those with post-traumatic stress disorder, trauma histories, or other mental illnesses.
+Now, researchers from Yale’s psychiatry department, including psychiatry resident Zachary Harvanek, have shown that stress makes even healthy populations age faster.
+Using GrimAge – an epigenetic clock or biochemical test that correlates with chronological age, disease, and mortality – the researchers found that stress might contribute to accelerated aging even before contributions from chronic illnesses start taking a toll.
+In this study, most participants were white and between 18-50 years old.